shangruobing/GraphOutlierSynthesis/README.md

 - **Synthesize outliers based on boundary samples**
 - **Filter the outliers by energy function**
 - **Training Graph neural network with Synthesize outliers**

+# Experiment

+***loss = supervised_learning_loss + energy_regularization_loss + classifier_loss***

+1. Obtain the output of the GNN for the ID data to compute the `supervised learning loss`.
+2. Calculate the `Energy ID` and `Energy OOD` using the ID outputs and OOD outputs.
+3. If energy propagation is used, further process the `Energy ID` and `Energy OOD`.
+4. Compute the `energy regularization loss`.
+5. Train the classifier using both ID and OOD data, optionally filtering the synthesized data using energy, to obtain the `classifier loss`.

 # Math Details